Shardha Ram Phillauri

 Shardha Ram Phillauri (September 1837 – 24 June 1881) was an Indian writer, poet and social reformer, known for his contributions to Hindi and Punjabi literature.
-He is best known for his Hindu religious hymn Om Jai Jagdish Hare and Bhagyawati, one of the first novels in Hindi.
+He is best known for his Hindu arti (religious hymn) Om Jai Jagdish Hare and Bhagyawati, one of the first novels in Hindi.
 Phillauri has also been called the "father of modern Punjabi prose".
 Born in Phillaur, he visited cities across Punjab and died in Lahore in 1881.

-Biography
+He was proficient in the Punjabi, Hindi, Urdu, and Sanskrit languages.

+Early life

 Shardha Ram was born in September 1837, to a Punjabi Hindu Brahmin family in the town of Phillaur in the Sikh Empire under the reign of Ranjit Singh.
 His father, Jai Dyalu, was an astrologer.
 Their gotra was Moudgil.
+His father was a hereditary priest of the Bhandari Khatris of Phillaur.
 He did not have any formal education as such.
 By age ten, he had studied Hindi, Sanskrit, Persian, astrology, and music.
-Later, he was also a missionary of traditional Hinduism (Sanatana dharma).

-In his books, Shardha Ram documented Punjabi culture and language.

-Shardha Ram gave forceful lectures on the Mahabharata, and because of this was charged with conducting propaganda against the British government in 1865.
-As a result, he was exiled temporarily from his home town, Phillaur.

-Sharda Ram often visited Amritsar and adjoining Lahore, especially in connection with astrology.
-During this time, he earned a reputation as an astrologer and wrote several books in Hindi.
+He learnt classical Indian music from his father.
+At Rishikesh he studied the Vedic and Uppanashadic literature of Hinduism.
+Later, he was also a missionary of traditional Hinduism (Sanatana dharma), with him revering the Vedas, Puranas, and Dharamashastras.
+He was able to publicly recite the Mahabharata, Ramayana, and Bhagvata Purana by the time he was nineteen.